Bhodikorn/AWS-rainfall/README.md

 contains the HTML, CSS, JS for the user interface of the web application.
 It will also call the APIs in the backend side as well.

 	- `/dashboard`
-	The dashboard display the precipitation visualization over Thailand on selected day.
+	The dashboard displaying the precipitation visualization over Thailand on selected day.

 - **Backend**:
 contains the Python script for handling all APIs call from the frontend.
 Here are the list of APIs.